 So just what should be served at a brunch buffet?
 Southern brunch menus usually revolve around 6 major foods or menu items.

-- special drinks
+- special or signature drinks

 - breads (banana bread, biscuits, french toast, english muffins, pancakes, waffles, scones, or bagels)